A city that needs no introduction...

 Arts and Culture

 With its huge Turbine Hall, the Tate Modern is the place to experience modern and contemporary art - you can see work by Picasso, Dalí, and Pollock all for free.
 Or see the best of British at the National Portrait Gallery .
-And for an aural treat, take those ears off to a musical in the West End.
-If you want something off the beaten track, head to Vyner St for one-off arty shindigs featuring up-and-coming talent or pay the White Cube a visit and see some of the biggest names in modern art for free.
+For a musical treat, head to a musical in the West End.
+If you want something off the beaten track, head to Vyner St for one-off art events featuring up-and-coming talent or pay the White Cube a visit and see some of the biggest names in modern art for free.

 Must See Attractions